 Intent, implementation and impact of our Geography Curriculum

-Our Geography Lead is Miss Scott
+Our Geography Lead is Anne-Marie Scott

 At Saint John Southworth RC Primary School, we believe that Geography helps to provoke and answer questions about the natural and human worlds, encouraging children to develop a greater understanding of their world and their place in it.
 Our intent within Geography is for the curriculum to promote curiosity about the world for our children.
 We aim to equip all children with the skills to ‘think like a geographer’.

 Our aims are to fulfil the requirements of the National Curriculum for Geography by:

 - Ensuring the progressive development of Geographical concepts, knowledge and skills

 - Provide a geographically curious environment to allow children to develop a love for Geography

 We aim for a high-quality Geography curriculum which should inspire in pupils a curiosity and fascination about the world and its people.
 Our teaching equips pupils with knowledge about places and people; resources in the environment; physical and human processes; formation and use of landscapes.
 Alongside this key knowledge, we also want children to develop geographical skills: collecting and analysing data; using maps, globes, aerial photographs and digital mapping to name and identify countries, continents and oceans; and communicating information in a variety of ways.
 We want children to enjoy and love learning about Geography by gaining this knowledge and skills, not just through experiences in the classroom, but also with the use of fieldwork and educational visits.
 As Geography develops within our school, we aim for Geography to take place both inside and outside of the classroom.